charupatel1612/FILE-INTEGRITY-CHECKER/README.md

                     file_integrity.py
                     Test files like test.txt

- 2) Open file_integrity.py in IDEL and run it.
+ 2) Open file_integrity.py in IDLE and run it.

  3) Choose:
      1. to save hashes (first time)